buttplugio/stpihkal/stpihkal/protocols/lovense.md

 ## Bluetooth Details

-While all lovense toys use the same protocol, they can communicate over bluetooth differently, depending on when they were released.
+While all Lovense toys use the same protocol, they can communicate over Bluetooth differently, depending on when they were released.

 ### Bluetooth 2.0 Toys